MSC72m/qavanin.ir_ve/README.md

     ```

 2. Run the scraper:
+    first time you run the crawler it needs to download chromium,sentence-transformers  models as its dependency and cuda dependencies so will be little be slow
+    if you ve got any errors relating to chromium on your first tries just try again program is tested and functional sometimes selenium will be buggy
     ```bash
+   # run this command at root directory /qavanin-ir_ve
     python crawler/main.py
     ```

 ### Starting the API Server
 1. Start the FastAPI server:
     ```bash
+   # run this command at root directory /qavanin-ir_ve
     uvicorn api.main:app --reload
     ```